myrestop/myblog/runflow_basic_point.md

-# The fully fundamental manual of the productivity application RunFlow
+# The fully fundamental manual of productivity application RunFlow

 RunFlow is a new powerful productivity application developed by us.
 This article is the basic manual of the RunFlow's skills, and also for the function demonstrations.
 [If you want to know what new features we have, you can read this article](runflow_first_release.md), here is no details about this.
 Let's get started.